 Rum Cake – Once Upon a Chef website.
 It is so much better than Bacardi rum cake.
 I would use premium cake flour, butter, brown sugar and spiced rum.
 Personally I like to sprinkle rum cake with chopped pecans and use a bit of vanilla sugar.
 Using coconut rum is another interesting twist.

 For a good roast hog, take Burning Barn Spiced Rum.
-You’ll be able to taste the allspice and chili that give Burning Barn Spiced Rum its unique flavor.
+You’ll be able to taste the allspice and chili that give Burning Barn its unique flavor and perfect glaze.
 The smooth vanilla and coconut will round out the taste, while the ginger provides a long, warm finish.

 For a great side dish for summer grilling, broil the carrots until they’re tender, then top them with your favorite BBQ sauce and sprinkle some salt!
 Add some thyme and some coarse ground salt.

 If you choose dark rum for cooking, it will give the dish a finished look and taste.
-The dark rum will enhance the color of your dish while light tannic tawny tanners won’t be able to tell the difference between light and dark tannic.
+Dark rums will enhance the color of your dish while light tannic tawny tanners won’t be able to tell the difference between light and dark tannic.
 If you don’t drink rum, it’s also worth purchasing a small bottle of tannic rum.

-Using rum in baking requires careful consideration.
-Rich desserts are better with stronger rum flavor.
+Using rums for cooking requires careful consideration.
+Rich desserts are more delicious with stronger rum flavor.
 This is an excellent choice for desserts, but it can also be overpowering if you don’t use a small amount of rum.
 If you want to experiment with rum in baking, make sure you add enough liqueur to the batter.
 For a more delicate result, use a lighter tannic tanner rum.